day8/re-frame/docs/MentalModelOmnibus.md

 Interesting.
 That's the same as a `combining function` in a `reduce`!!

-So now we can introduce the new mental model:  at any point in time, the value in `app-db` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
+So, now we can introduce the new mental model:  at any point in time, the value in `app-db` is the result of performing a `reduce` over the entire `collection` of events dispatched in the app up until that time.
 The combining function for this reduce is the set of event handlers.